 Choose the vehicle to which you want to assign the route, by choosing from the vehicle combo box on the route's bottom panel:

-If necessary, Frotcom will rearrange the route in case the chosen vehicle type brings additional constraints for the calculated path (e.g. heavy vehicle vs. light vehicle, etc.)
+If necessary, Frotcom will rearrange the route in case the vehicle type selected brings additional constraints for the calculated path (e.g., heavy vehicle vs. light vehicle, etc.)

 Find the nearest vehicle to the starting point of the route